kokerinks/tp/docs/UserGuide.md

 * **Track member information**: Keep a detailed record of each member, including their name, phone number, email, address, [allergens](#6-glossary), points, membership points, membership tier, and order history.
 * **Manage orders and points**: Seamlessly add orders which automatically updates customers' points to reflect customer purchases and interactions.
+* **Update Membership Tiers**: Automatically elevate members' tiers based on their membership points, unlocking new rewards and benefits aligned with each tier.
-* **Update [Membership Tiers](#6-glossary)**: Automatically elevate members' tiers based on their membership points, unlocking new rewards and benefits aligned with each tier.
+* **Update Membership Tiers**: Automatically elevate members' tiers based on their membership points, unlocking new rewards and benefits aligned with each tier.

 ## 2.1 Understanding Membership Tiers and Points System
 SweetRewards features a dual-point system designed to enhance customer engagement and loyalty: `points` and `membership points`.